 However, in the warmer southern regions, women used cotton as a base, while the knots on the rug were made of wool.

-As with the thick Beni Ourain wool rug, the different Moroccan tribes had different traditions in the way they wove the kilim.
+As with the thick Beni Ourain woollen rug, the different Moroccan tribes had different traditions in the way they wove the kilim.
 Some used natural dyes and henna, others used different colours such as dark red, magenta, purple, pink, orange or brown.

 In addition to colours, patterns and symbols also differ from one region to another.